 The lead acid battery has been around a long time and is one of the oldest technologies still used today.
 It was invented back in 1859 and not much has advanced in the design, which is primarily composed of lead and sulfuric acid in a plastic housing.
 To put things in perspective, the first typewriter was invented in 1867; denim blue jeans in 1873; the telephone in 1876.; a record player in 1877; and the Wright Brother took to the skies in 1903 with the first fixed wing airplane!

-The lithium iron phosphate chemistry battery, known as LiFePo4, or LFP, was first used in 1996 but did not become commercially used until the 1980’s due to how expensive it was, and the “common” user could not afford it.
+The lithium iron phosphate chemistry battery, known as LiFePo4, or LFP, was first discovered as a better solution for many applications in 1996 but did not become commercially used until many years later due to how expensive it was, and the “common” user could not afford it.
 Of all the lithium battery chemistries, and there are many, the LiFePo4 chemistry is the most robust and safe available and close enough in voltage to be a replacement for a 12V lead acid battery.

 - Upgrade Capacity and cold cranking.
 A lithium battery can provide more capacity than the stock lead acid battery that comes with your vehicle in the same provided space.
 If you have added additional accessories, such as heated gear or GPS, you might need to increase the capacity of your battery but you are limited by space.
 Or if you use your vehicle in extreme cold, you can upgrade your battery to a higher cold cranking amp model but will still fit in your battery box location.